orokusaki/django-jsonrpc-2-0/README.rst

         @jrpc('get_sum(foo=<num>, bar=<num>?) -> <num>')
         def get_sum(self, foo, bar=2):
             """
-            No frills, just return the sum.
-The ``bar`` argument is optional, which is why it is followed by a "?".
+            No magic here, just a normal method.
             """
             return foo + bar

-        def private_foo(self):
+        def some_non_public_method(self):
             """
-            You can bring your own frends to class, no problem.
+            Only explicitly exposed methods are exposed, so you can do what you want elsewhere.
             """
-            return u'Hello, World'
+            ... perform top secret tasks here :)

     # urls.py